-In the first, second and third year as from its effectiveness, this procedure is applicable as long as the accumulated variation of the IPC, calculated from the beginning to the end of each of those years is higher than 55%, 30% and 15%, respectively, for the first, second and third years.
+In the first, second and third year as from its effectiveness, this procedure was applicable as long as the accumulated variation of the IPC, calculated from the beginning to the end of each of those years was higher than 55%, 30% and 15%, respectively, for the first, second and third years.

-In view of the foregoing, the Company applies the inflation adjustment provided for in Title VI of the tax law as from 2019 since, as from that year, the percentages of variation of IPC price index are within those established by the law.
+In view of the foregoing, the Company and its Argentinean subsidiaries applies the inflation adjustment provided for in Title VI of the tax law as from 2019 since, as from that year, the percentages of variation of IPC price index are within those established by the law.

 It was provided that in order to calculate inflation adjustments corresponding to the first and second fiscal year beginning as from January 1, 2019, one-sixth of the inflation adjustment shall be computed in that fiscal year, and the remaining five-sixths shall be computed in equal parts, in the five immediately following fiscal periods.
+The adjustment for inflation corresponding to fiscal years beginning on or after January 1, 2021 is fully recognized in this fiscal year.